 In every-day conversation, what a speaker says and what s/he actually intends the recipient to know or do often differ from each other.
 Thus, listeners need to make inferences and go beyond the utterance in order to derive the speaker’s actual meaning and social intention.

-– At which age do children make such complex inferences?
+- At which age do infants and preschool children make such complex inferences?

-– Do children indeed need a Theory of Mind to infer the relevance of others’ linguistic behavior?
+- Do we indeed need a Theory of Mind to infer the relevance of others’ communicative behavior?

 - What’s the role of ostensive communicative cues in complex indirect communication?